facumolina/facumolina.github.io/_pages/about.md

 ## About me

-I am a [CONICET](https://www.conicet.gov.ar/) (Argentina's National Scientific and Technical Research Council) funded PhD student at the Software Engineering and Formal Methods Group, at the University of Rio Cuarto, Argentina, supervised by [Nazareno Aguirre](https://dc.exa.unrc.edu.ar/staff/naguirre/en/Nazareno_Aguirres_Personal_Web_Page/Main.html).
+I am a [CONICET](https://www.conicet.gov.ar/) funded PhD student at the Software Engineering and Formal Methods Group, at the University of Rio Cuarto, Argentina, supervised by [Nazareno Aguirre](https://dc.exa.unrc.edu.ar/staff/naguirre/en/Nazareno_Aguirres_Personal_Web_Page/Main.html).

 My main research topic is the application of Machine Learning techniques to Program Analysis tasks.
 Specifically, i research how to automatically produce formal software specifications.
 My research involves using a variety of techniques, Neural Networks and Genetic Algorithms in particular 👉 [Publications](https://facumolina.github.io/publications/).